Tammany Commons Founders

 I grew up on a farm in the midwest and spent several careers in various sciences and engineering.
 Among my projects was the design and construction of a 65-ft diameter geodesic dome church in Shoreline, WA.
 Today I am retired and back to farming and gardening.
 My passion is growing enough food to feed the community.
 Jennie and I are active locally in several environmental groups--350 Everett, Transition Towns and the UU church which is 3.8 miles from our site.

-Cynthia's sister, and spouse of Michael Hegarty.
 Born on Whidbey.
 I hold a BA in Classics from the University of California, Berkeley and a certificate in Agile Project Management.
 I've been treasurer of everything since grade school, leading inevitably to a career in non-profit accounting.

 The most fulfilling moments in my life have been living and working in collectives and cooking with friends.
 As a union organizer with UPTE-CWA I hope to guide people towards empowerment through consensus-building and collective action.